HiceS/mirabuf/README.md

 `protoc --rust_out ./libs/rust *.proto`

+**NOTE**

+In rust the `protoc-gen-rust` plugin now has additional safety and implementation flags for the rust generator.
+I don't recommend using this but you can run the following commands :

+- `protoc --rust_out=experimental-codegen=enabled,kernel=cpp:./libs/rust/src/generated *.proto` - for direct C calls
+- `protoc --rust_out=experimental-codegen=enabled,kernel=upb:./libs/rust/src/generated *.proto` - for embedded mostly

 #### Node

 To build node you can choose to use the supplied js compiler or use a third party.